dokester/BayesicFitting/docs/Dimensions.md

 linear model with a Gaussian error distribution, resulting in a multidimensional ellipse.
 In the latter case we could calculate the evidence analytically and compare it with the evidences calculated by Nested Sampling.

-While the baseline evidences ranged in value from -8.7 to -281.6, the NS evidences were always within the precision, 0.1, for low dimensions, and with some smart settings of two attributes, we could achive the same over the whole range of dimensions, where the precision inceases to 0.6.
+As the number of parameters increase from 4 to 100, the baseline evidences range in value from -8.7 to -281.6, with precisions increasing from 0.1 to 0.6.
+With some smart settings of two attributes, we found NS evidences, similar to the baseline evidences within the precision.
+And we could achieve that over the whole range of dimensions.

 For non-linear models it is not that easy.
 As there is a wide variety of non-linear models, most (all?) of which can not be integrated analytically, it is hard to draw definite conclusions.

 However, the iron properties of multi-dimensional space still hold.
 The volumes of space goes up with the power of the dimensions.
-In high dimensions most of the volumes of any shape, be it spherical, ellipsoidal or even irregular and/or in parts, is at the edge.
+In high dimensions most of the volumes of any shape, be it spherical, ellipsoidal or even irregular and/or in parts, is at the edge, defined by the value of `lowLogL`.
 Consequently most walkers are located at the outskirts, near the edges.
-When chosing one of these walkers near the edge to start a randomisation from, all but one directions are in the local tangent plane, where the options for moving into forbidden space are quite high.
-Only one of the directinal vector has to pass over the edge to move the walker out of allowed space.
+When chosing one of these walkers near the edge to start a randomisation process from, all but one directions are in the local tangent plane, where the options for moving into forbidden space are quite high.
+Only one of the directional vector components has to pass over the edge to move the walker out of allowed space, forcing to take small steps, etc.

 All these considerations were presented for the N-sphere and/or linear models, they equally hold for general models because they only have to do with the dimensionality of the parameter space and much less with the specific shape of the allowed space.

+## Ensemble of walkers and phantoms.